pjharberts/Prestons-Fedora-36-Setup/System-Setup/Tweaks.md

 # Tweaks

-## Hide Close Button For All Windows
+## Hide Close Button in Titlebar

-Open Terminal, and run the following command to hide the close button for all windows:
+Open Terminal, and run the following to hide the close button in the titlebar:

 ```
 gsettings set org.gnome.desktop.wm.preferences button-layout :